noddy-apps/noddy-reagent-mongo/README.md

 # facts

-A noddy web app using clojure, reagent, and mongo db.
+A noddy question and answer app using clojure, reagent, and mongo db.

 ## Prerequisites